There are currently two groups of pied tamarins at the zoo. One can be found in Monkey Heights and the other by the ape islands.

 - Due to their unusual appearance, this species is also referred to as the ‘pied bare-faced tamarin’.

-- Pied tamarins lead a very social life, with a family set-up of mixed genders.
+- Pied tamarins lead a very social life, with a family made up of both males and females.
 Only the alpha female within the group will breed but the entire family unit will help to rear the youngsters.

 - Communication between pied tamarins is done through vocalisations, visual contact and scent marking.